NCAS-CMS/cfdm/docs/source/tutorial.rst

 * When two or more dimension's indices are sequences of integers then these indices work independently along each dimension (similar to the way vector subscripts work in Fortran).
-This is the same as indexing on a `netCDF.Variable` object.
+This is the same behaviour as indexing on a `netCDF4.Variable` object.

 The value being assigned must be broadcastable to the shape defined by the indices, using the `numpy broadcasting rules